jkmin687/SePurity-Vendor-Risk-Assessment-Project/01_scope/ScopeStatement.md

 ---

 ## Summary
-This scope ensures that SePurity’s VRM project reflects a realistic mix of **high, medium, and low-tier vendors**.
+This scope ensures that SePurity’s VRM project reflects a realistic mix of **critical, high, medium, and low-tier vendors**.
 It focuses on the systems that handle customer data and business-critical operations, while deliberately excluding areas that do not impact SePurity’s current service delivery.